EQDiet/EQDietAlpha0.2/README.md

 17. Click "Build wrapper" icon.
 18. Done!
 Check the EXE output folder you have selected and now you will have an official copy of EQDiet Alpha 0.2!

-### Note this project is protected by the MIT license.
+### This project is protected by the MIT license.
 You can read it [here](https://github.com/EQDiet/EQDietAlpha0.2/blob/master/LICENSE).